Common Myths About The Cloud – DEBUNKED!

 IT departments that are backhauling for critical data or applications should give precedence to creating a “data lake” in conjunction with their CSP and transport the majority of their data and analytics processing to the cloud, utilizing data replication only where absolutely necessary.
 This will permit them to unleash the power of cloud-enabled analytics while at the same time resolving any latency problems.

 Indeed, companies may even experience lower latency in the cloud, due to cloud service providers’ advantages in content delivery.
-With their multifaceted, global footprint of datacenters and their hefty investment in content delivery network services, CSPs can deliver content at optimum speed – contingent upon location, content request, and server availability – on a level that most companies would be hard-pressed to attain in-house.
+With their multifaceted, global footprint of data centers and their hefty investment in content delivery network services, CSPs can deliver content at the optimum speed – contingent upon location, content request, and server availability – on a level that most companies would be hard-pressed to attain in-house.

 The concept of infrastructure as a service (IaaS) – that an outside provider will oversee your essential network, hardware, and resources – is a compelling proposition for many company executives.
 Nevertheless, the misconception occurs when leaders interpret IaaS as a total replacement for their infrastructure organization.
 While the cloud profoundly alters the actions, personnel, and operating model demanded in an internal infrastructure group (and beyond it), it does not completely replace the necessity for infrastructure management.